tahiryasin/backpack-laravel/readme.md

-# laravel-rbac-skelton
+# backpack-laravel
-RBAC Skelton app based on Laravel 5.5.3
+Laravel 5.5.3 with Backpack 0.7.25 ready to use

 ## Installation Steps: